How to Automate Exporting Scan Records

 For Zapier, see example applications on our blog.
 You’ll see how to use CodeREADr as a trigger.
 Once integrated, you can filter incoming records and trigger specific actions.
 For example, Zapier allows you to do things like sending an email when a scan contains certain variables.
 Also, you can use an action to add or update barcode values.

 Developers can insert scan records into their own or third-party databases.
 Options include:

 Filter and Format Your Data

-Optionally, create an Export Template to configure which columns to export, their order, the header names, and the format.
-For example, time and date to appear in one column or in two columns.
+Optionally, create an Export Template for barcode scan records to configure which columns to export, their order, the header names, and the format.
+For example, time and date can appear in one column or in two columns.
 Also, filter your records based on the data needed for the export.